jundalisay/spblist/content/en/research/newton/principia/book-2/sec-03/prop-11.md

-+++
+---
+heading: Proposition 11
+title: "Projectivle"
-title= "Section 3= The motions of bodies which are resisted partly in the ratio of the velocities, and partly" image= "/covers/principia.jpg" description= "" linkb= "/research/newton/principia/" linkbtext= "Index" linkf= "/research/newton/principia/" linkftext= "Index" icon= "/icons/newton.png" draft= true
+description: "The motions of bodies which are resisted partly in the ratio of the velocities, and partly"
-+++
+author: Newton
+draft: true
+image: "/covers/principia.jpg"
+---

-## Proposition 11 Theorem 8
+### Proposition 11 Theorem 8

 If a body same
 in the duplicate of the